andrewvo89/family-meal-planner/README.md

 yarn deploy
 ```

-If deploying to another provider, run their respective script to deploy from the `build` folder.
+If deploying to another provider, run their respective script to deploy from the `src/build` folder.